-How Would Europe Look Today Without Albania?
+How would Europe look today without Albania?

 Related Articles

-by Lutfi Dervishi
+By Lutfi Dervishi

 In a continent teetering on the brink of demographic catastrophe, Albania, which is often bearing more weight than its knees can handle—a burden that should have been carried by the great powers—is emerging as a humanitarian superpower.